Medical Policy

 MELD: Model for End-Stage Liver Disease.

-Neuroendocrine Tumors: (NETs) are a group of neoplasms that arise from cells of the neuroendocrine system.
+Neuroendocrine Tumors (NETs): A group of neoplasms that arise from cells of the neuroendocrine system.
 They have characteristics of both nerve cells and hormone-producing endocrine cells and can occur in various organs throughout the body, including the gastrointestinal tract, pancreas, lungs, and rarely in other sites like the adrenal glands or thyroid.

 Orthotopic: Relating to the grafting of tissue in a natural position.